andydevarakonda/FCBarcelona-data-analysis/README.md

 ## Team Members

 - Sheel Patel: I am a huge soccer and basketball fan, and I am in 4th  year computer science!
 (Starting in fall I will be).
-- Anirudh Deverakonda: I am a 4th year engineering student, and a huge Liverpool FC fan!
+- Anirudh Devarakonda: I am a 4th year engineering student, and a huge Liverpool FC fan!
 - Vrushank Kekre: I am a 4th year engineering student who is a huge fan of The Weeknd!

 ## References